-How to Calculate Safety Stock for Optimal Inventory Levels
+Calculate Safety Stock Levels for Efficient Inventory Levels

 Inventory management is an important part of running a successful business.
 A key goal of inventory management is having enough stock to meet customer demand while avoiding excessive inventory buildup.
 Revenue lost due to stockouts from customers purchasing from competitors and the knock-on effect of reduced supply chain efficiency cannot be underestimated.
 To help manage your inventory levels correctly managed, it’s vital to calculate safety stock for optimal inventory levels.
 While common, even desirable, to run low on supply due to increased sales, it is also vitally important to calculate accurate safety stock and reorder cadence to ensure the appropriate amounts of product to keep on hand.
 In this post we will explore how to calculate safety stock for optimal inventory levels.